oenu/Nebulate/readme.md

 DATABASE_URI=<database uri> // mongodb+srv://<username>:<password>@<cluster>.mongodb.net/<database>
 ```

-Once you have created the .env file, you can run the following command to start the server: `yarn start`
+Once you have created the .env file, you can run the following command to start the server: `yarn build && yarn start`

 This will start the server and will automatically connect to the database, it will also create the models in the database from the Mongoose schema included in the package.